mhkarsten/oop-project-Q3/Documents/4945727_DevelopmentPlan.md

 As mentioned before, sometimes the virtue of ambition turn into the vice of hyper-criticism, meaning that I start asking too much of both myself and my team and deliver this feedback in a non-constructive way which adversely affects the team spirit.
 Can you make a core quadrant of this?
 For the hypercritical attitude, yes:
-Core quality: ambition
+Core quality: Ambition
 Pitfall: Setting standards too high
-Challenge: Cutting
+Challenge: Toning down the critique and taking it easy for once

----To be filled in later.
+Allergy: slacking attitude and/or low-quality work delivered

 Goal
 What is your learning goal during this course?